Our behaviour policy was most recently updated in July 2019 and can be viewed here.

 Ensure pro-active use in effect for reward systems including class rewards

-Ensure all behavioural incidents including bullying are passed through to HT for formal log on school record
+Ensure all behavioural incidents including bullying are passed through to HT/DHT for formal log on school record

 Ensure at least termly scrutiny of the behaviour log to check for trends (linked with work of FGB)